-Her recent film, Time Will Tell, examines self-discovery and authenticity, while her installations, such as Drive-By, Drive-By at SideWalk Festival, create spaces for collective healing.
-Kashira has collaborated with Apple, Target, Refinery29, Dazed magazine, and Free the Work, and participates in workshops and artist talks with Bulk Space and The Waystation Podcast through Chrysalis Institute.
+Her recent work includes the film Time Will Tell, a meditation on self-discovery and authenticity, and installations like Drive-By at the SideWalk Festival, which create spaces for collective healing.
+Kashira’s collaborations with brands such as Apple, Target, Refinery29, Dazed magazine, and Free the Work showcase her ability to blend creativity with cultural significance.

 Contact: Info@Kashiradowridge.com